Balachandran Chullikkad: Political views

-In a 2000 interview, Chullikkadu revealed that he was a sympathizer of the Naxalite movement during his teenage years.
+In a 2000 interview, Chullikkad revealed that he was a sympathiser of the Naxalite movement during his teenage years.
 He then continued as a Marxist for some years.
 But after the fall of the Soviet Union and "the Eastern European experience", he rethought his conviction about Marxism and reorganised his intellectual life on a different path.
 "I found that Marxism is outdated and irrelevant.
 Now I am not a Marxist, but a social and political democrat.
 Soviet experience proved that individual freedom without the base of socialism and socialism without sanctioning individual freedom is a failure.
 Communism practised all over the world is some kind of socialism without sanctioning individual freedom.
 Communism without approving individual freedom is social fascism", he said.

 Awards

 In 1990, he refused the Sanskriti Award for the best young writer in India and declared that he would not accept any award for his literary works.
-In 2001, his work Balachandran Chullikkadinte Kavithakal was selected for the Kerala Sahitya Akademi Award for Poetry, but Chullikkadu did not accept the award.
+In 2001, his work Balachandran Chullikkadinte Kavithakal was selected for the Kerala Sahitya Akademi Award for Poetry, but Chullikkad did not accept the award.
 In 2003, he received the National Film Award for Best Non-Feature Film Narration / Voice Over (Non Feature Film Category) for The 18 Elephants – 3 Monologues.